ERNI-Academy/assets-serializers-abstraction/README.md

 # About
-**Cloud Storage Abstraction** is a small dll ( on the next iteration, it will be a nuget package) that provides a robust and reusable implementations.

-The main focus is work with CRUD approach with Azure Storage.
+**Serializers Abstraction** define a contract and many implementations for working with many technologies for serialization

 ## Built With